 HR Reporting for Executives

 HR leaders can interpret HR measurements to understand priorities, both in the long and short term.
-Prior to strategic meetings, HR leaders might wish to review their organization’s HR metrics to look at what is going well and what might need a push.
+Before strategic meetings, HR leaders might wish to review their organization’s HR metrics to look at what is going well.
+This can help them decide what might need a push.
 This information is then worked into long-term actions and business goals which shape the HR strategy for the coming year, or beyond.

 Prioritizing the Employee Experience